michelepatella/mmeletricarservice.it/README.md

 <br>

 ## 🔐 Environment Variables

+Environment variables are used to manage in a secure, scalable and maintanable way, all sensible configurations and secrets of the web application.

 Environment-specific secrets (Supabase project keys) are:

-- Defined in a local `.env` file (excluded from version control)
+- Defined in a local `.env` file, excluded from version control, by using `.gitignore`
-- Securely configured via the Vercel Dashboard
+- Securely configured via the Vercel Dashboard, to manage them in a centralized and secure way
 - Not exposed to the browser
+- Taken from `.env` while developing the application
+- Injected by Vercel, when the application is deployed

 <br>